pubnub/pubnub-api/README.md

 ## Connection Pooling Guide for APIs

-As a rule of performance, an always-on socket connection pre-established will provide faster message delivery and receipt.
+As a rule of performance: an always-on socket connection pre-established will provide faster message delivery and receipt.
 Establishing a socket pool is simple when using